aionnetwork/aion-docs/interface/staking-interface-integration.md

 ### Get Stake

-A function that returns the stake of a delegator to a pool
+A function that returns the stake of a delegator in a pool

 ```java
 /**